learn-co-curriculum/dsc-html-css-scraping-recap-v2-1/README.md

 Remember to practice caution when scraping websites.
 Surfing the web at superhuman speeds will get you banned from many domains and may violate the terms & conditions of many websites that require you to login.
 As such, there are a few considerations you should take along your way.

-* Are there a terms and conditions for using the website?
+* Are there terms and conditions for using the website?
 * Test your scraping bot on in small samples to debug before scaling to hundreds, thousands or millions of requests.
 * Start thinking about your IP address: getting blacklisted from a website is no fun.
 Consider using a VPN.
 * Slow your bot down!
 Add delays along the way with the time package.
 Specifically, time.sleep(seconds) adds wait time in a program.

 ## Other Scraping Tools

 While Beautiful Soup is a powerful go-to tool for scraping the web, remember that there are other tools such as Selenium and Scrapy that have their own advantages and disadvantages.
-While Beautiful Soup is apt to be your primary scraping tool, for now, it is worth noting that there are other options should you feel like you need additional resources such as interacting with dynamic javascript based websites.
+While Beautiful Soup is apt to be your primary scraping tool, for now, it is worth noting that there are other options should you feel like you need additional resources such as interacting with dynamic javascript-based websites.

 ## Summary